Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 * `docker-compose pull`

-Follow the instructions within the `docker-compose.yml` file or within the [Demo ISLE Installation](../install/install.md) to start up containers and install the Demo ISLE Installation (`isle.localdomain`).
+Follow the instructions within the `docker-compose.yml` file or within the [Demo ISLE Installation](../install/install-demo.md) to start up containers and install the Demo ISLE Installation (`https://isle.localdomain`).

 Ensure that all components, connections etc are working, otherwise troubleshoot as required, making the appropriate fixes to the associated Dockerfiles, pushing changes to the ISLE project git repository and then REPEATING this entire build and push process.